 There are different dialects of Spanish in Latin America and Europe- make sure you translate into the right one!

-Due the current position of Russia as an economic and political superpower, Russian has become the most important Slavic language.
+Due to the current position of Russia as an economic and political superpower, Russian has become the most important Slavic language.

 The number of Japanese speakers is rather limited.
-Nevertheless, it is a highly valued language since Japan has established itself as the world’s third largest economy and a leader in the field of science and technology.
+Nevertheless, it is a highly valued language since Japan has established itself as the world’s third-largest economy and a leader in the field of science and technology.

 Do you want to localize your app?
 Contact us for a free consultation.